-Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
+Electricity Theft - HB 879 by Rep. Burgess (R) (SB 776 by Sen. Baxley (R)) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.
-SB 776 and HB 879 passed out of their first committees.
+HB 879 is ready for final passage in the Senate.

 Linear Facilities - SB 1048 by Sen. Lee (R) and HB 1055 by Rep. Ingram (R) would exclude work by electric utilities on rights-of-way from the definition of "development" under the Florida Local Government Development Agreement Act.
 This is in response to an adverse decision against FP&L in the Third District Court of Appeals which ruled that under the Power Plant Siting Act, the Siting Board must consider local developmental regulations such as undergrounding when the project includes new transmission lines.
-This decision adds a new regulatory step to the power plant siting process when new linear facilities are included in the project which unnecessarily adds time and money to the process.
-SB 1048 is ready for the floor and HB 1055 passed out of its second committee.
+This decision adds a new regulatory step to the power plant siting process when new linear facilities are included in the project that could make it much harder and more expensive to build new transmission lines under the Act.
+SB 1048 passed out of the Senate and HB 1055 passed out of its second committee.